 Look around your office or kitchen and see what you can find!

 Find out what rules the school you are working with has around sharing resources during COVID times.
 Many Special Schools are not sharing resources between pupils at the moment which means that you will need to choose props that can be easily duplicated.

 In my experience not everyone will manage to gather the object suggestions together before you tell your story.
 For this reason I try to always include plenty of instant sensory experiences; for example, clapping, clicking fingers, stamping feet, snapping hands together like a crocodile, patting shoulders, feet or knees, ‘rain’ (very gentle finger touch) on the arm or head… I always make sure that the adult participants know to only join in with actions that they are sure their child or pupil will enjoy.
 And I try to give alternatives as I go along to take into account different needs and likes/dislikes.
 For example, I might say: ‘Why don’t you stomp along with the giant, or you could tap along on your child’s knees or feet.’

 We all love to hear our own names!
 And hearing your name coming from the computer or iPad can be a nice little nudge to encourage engagement.
 As the sound quality can really vary with online events, I tend to ask teachers in Special Schools for a list of the participants beforehand.
 In this way I am able to familiarise myself with the children’s names before meeting them and can hopefully avoid mispronunciations.
 Of course, this would not be possible in a mainstream setting with a larger class but in this case you can use the teacher as a go between and learn at least a few names as you go along.

 Illustration by Kate Leiper from sensory story project with Ailie Finlay for Wigtown Book Festival, we have a companion blog from Kate too.
-Both pieces were comissioned as part of our Digital events for authors Industry Lab(this will open in a new window).
+Both pieces were comissioned as part of our Digital events for authors Industry Lab.